-- Fishing with permission only.
-Catch and release encouraged, harvest for personal use only.
-Please consider donations for restocking if you harvest.
-No unattended lines allowed.
-Fish only in areas away from docks and beach areas for safety reasons.
+- Fishing by permission only.
+Catch and release is encouraged, harvest only for personal consumption.
+Please consider a donation for maintenance to Lake Gaia.
+No unattended lines, fish in areas away from the dock and persons swimming for safety reasons.

-- Fires in fire-rings or designated areas only.
+- Fires in established fire-pits only.
 No unattended fires and no fires in windy weather.
 No cigarette butts, trash, cans or other waste is to be burned in the fire pits.

 - Limit the use of electronic sound generating devices.
 Practice courteous camping.
 If in doubt as n OSS Board member.
 Cell phones allowed except in Ritual space.

-- No discharge of wastes, pesticides, herbicides or other agents to repel insects or kill noxious weeds without prior approval from an OSS board member/Land steward or Land Guardian.
+- No discharge of wastes, pesticides, herbicides, foggers or other agents to repel insects or kill noxious weeds without prior approval from an OSS board member/Land steward or Land Guardian.
 Exceptions are made for trace run off from your body of insect repellents.

-- The use or possession of illegal substances and/or the illegal usage of controlled substances shall be strictly forbidden.
-Any behavior that endangers the safety of our children and families or the security of our land shall also be forbidden.
+- The use or possession of illegal substances and/or the illegal usages (or sale) of controlled substances is strictly forbidden.
+Any behavior (including extreme intoxication) that endangers the safety of our children, tribe or security of our land is forbidden.

-- If it happens here, it stays here.
-This rule pertains to the privacy of retreat goers and their personal choices of freedom.
+If it happens here, it stays here.
+This rule pertains to the privacy of the retreat goers and their personal choices of freedom.
 This does not include harmful actions in which case an OSS board member/Land steward/Land Guardian or Clergy person should be notified.
-Any damage to person(s) or property, whether real or consequential, resulting from violation of these Natural Laws, shall be recompensed by the person responsible for said damage.
-If the responsible person is an Oak Spirit, his/her good standing shall be suspended until appropriate compensation has been made.
-Oak Spirit Sanctuary and/or its agents or assigns shall take appropriate measures to ensure compensation is made.
+Any damage to person(s) or property, representation of OSS, whether real or consequential, resulting from violation of these Natural Laws, shall be recompensed by the person responsible for said damage.
+If the responsible party is an Oak Spirit, his/her/their good standing shall be suspended until appropriate compensation has been made.
+OSS and or its agents shall take appropriate measures to ensure compensation is made.